zainabpatel/Project/readme/README.md

 ## THANK YOU ##

-a short thanks to CFG for the opportunity, learning, facilitating, etc maybe a shoutout to the lecturers and a thanks for reading
+Thank you to CFG for the opportunity to learn HTML, CSS, and Javascript & to our amazing teachers for being so patient while relaying complex concepts in simple terms.

 --------------------------------------